-PAYMENT: Upon receiving your email, I will send you a confirmation quotation with the payment options available to you.
-Currently I am not set up to accept credit cards but do accept PayPal, checks, money orders or bank drafts.
-The quote I send you will include both the PayPal account information and the mailing address (if paying by check, money order or bank draft).
-Please include your shipping address and indicate which method you wish to pay by so I can be on the look out for it.
+PAYMENT: Upon receiving your email, I will send you a confirmation quotation with payment options.
+I accept PayPal, checks, money orders or bank drafts.
+Please include your shipping address and indicate which payment method you wish to use so I can be on the look out for it.

 All supplements are mailed from Corning, NY by USPS (United States Postal Services).

 AVAILABILITY: All three supplements are presently available.
 If the inventory becomes depleted, I will reprint as required.
 I will let you know prior to your payment of any delays you may be facing.

 Thank you for considering A Peek Inside the Walls.
 If you have any questions, please email me at email@example.com.
 I’ll be happy to help assist you.